3MIYABI/ORIGAMID/README.md

 Copyright (C) 2017-2023  The ViaDuck Project

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as publi
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Fou